bkroggel/luzid/_posts/2017-11-30-A-multi-location-weather-widget-build-for-Uebersicht.md

 ## Credits

-Of course credits where credits belong - and this widget is basically just a combination of multiple components that were already there - and a few additions from my side.
+Of course credits where credits belong - and this widget is basically a combination of multiple components that were already there - and a few additions from my side.
 So of course I would like to say **Thank you**.

 The Wttr widget is mostly based on the <a href="https://github.com/rabad/uebersicht-multiple-locations-weather">Multiple Locations Weather widget</a> by <a href="https://github.com/rabad">Rubén Abad</a>.
 While major parts of this widget were rewritten it still makes use of the original data access as well as parse functions.